ibm-cloud-docs/app-configuration/ac-iam.md

 {{site.data.keyword.appconfig_short}} uses {{site.data.keyword.iamlong}} (IAM) to perform authorization and authentication.
 {: shortdesc}

 Access to {{site.data.keyword.appconfig_short}} service instances for users in your account is controlled by {{site.data.keyword.iamlong}} (IAM).
-Every user in your account, who needs access to {{site.data.keyword.appconfig_short}}, must be assigned with an IAM role with specific access policy.
-The access policy determines what actions a user can perform within the context of the service or instance that you select.
+Every user in your account who needs access to {{site.data.keyword.appconfig_short}}, must be assigned with an IAM role with specific access policy.
+The access policy determines what actions that a user can perform within the context of the service or instance that you select.
 The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.

 Policies help you to grant access at different levels.
-Some of the options are,
+Some of the options are:

 - Access across all instances of the service in your account.
 - Access to an individual service instance in your account.
 - Access to a specific resource within an instance.